 In 2001, Furious Theatre Company incorporated as a nonprofit 501(c)(3) organization and began the search for the right scripts to produce--and a theatre in which to present them.
 After numerous letters and phone calls, we were led to the City of Pasadena and The Armory Center for the Arts.
 They generously granted us the use of a 9,000 square foot section of Armory Northwest, a former plastics factory.
 In February 2002, we began converting the raw warehouse into an alternative performance space.
 Risers were constructed, the lighting grid hung, and stage curtains built, all by our ensemble.
 On April 26, 2002, we opened the U.S. Professional Premiere of Saturday Night at the Palace by Paul Slabolepszy.

-The company’s commitment to edgy, innovative and original theatre continues this Fall with the World Premiere of British author Alex Jones’ comedy, Canned Peaches in Syrup.
-Furious Theatre Company’s ensemble of artists is led by co-founders and Artistic Council members: Sara Hennessy, Shawn Lee, Vonessa Martin, Eric Pargac, Brad Price and Dámaso Rodriguez.
+Furious Theatre Company is led by co-founders and Artistic Council members Sara Hennessy, Shawn Lee, Vonessa Martin, Eric Pargac, Brad Price and Dámaso Rodriguez and General Manager Nick Cernoch.